xenocrat/chyrp-markdown/README.md

 - PHP 8.0+ is required.
 - UTF-8 is the only supported text encoding.
-- Multibyte string support is recommended for accurate tab expansion.
+- Multibyte string support is recommended for fast tab expansion.

 Limitations
 -----------